Miss America (Marvel Comics): Madeline Joyce

 The first Miss America is Madeline Joyce.
 Created by writer Otto Binder and artist Al Gabriele, the character first appeared in Marvel Mystery Comics #49 (November 1943).

 Madeline Joyce Frank is a socially aware heiress born in Washington, D.C. who is the niece of the millionaire radio mogul James Bennet.
 She acquired a range of superpowers after being exposed to an electrical discharge from an unknown experimental piece of equipment.
-Madeline Joyce possesses the "Strength of a Thousand Men," allowing her to lift weights far heavier than a normal human would be capable of lifting.
+Joyce possesses the "Strength of a Thousand Men," allowing her to lift weights far heavier than a normal human would be capable of lifting.
 Her superhuman durability makes her resistant to different forms of damage.
 She has the ability to levitate herself through psionic means.
-By using her levitation ability in connection with carefully planned leaps, she could use her power to fly.
-She could attain any height at which she could still breathe (approximately 20,000 feet).
-Fatigue poisons accumulate much slower in Madeline Joyce's body than that of a normal human, giving her a heightened "vitality."
-She later became a superhero and took the mantle of Miss America.
-The character has also been a member of the Invaders, Liberty Legion, and All-Winners Squad at various points in her history.
+By using her levitation ability in connection with carefully planned leaps, she is able to fly.
 She married fellow Golden Age superhero Robert Frank / Whizzer.
 Because the two had been exposed to radiation, their first child was the radioactive mutant Nuklo.
-However, Madeline Joyce died of complications stemming from childbirth with her second, stillborn child due to radiation poisoning from her first offspring while at Wundagore Mountain, Transia.
-During this time, it was also suggested that Madeline Joyce was the mother of Pietro Maximoff / Quicksilver and Wanda Maximoff / Scarlet Witch.
-This was ultimately refuted when it was revealed that Max Eisenhard / Magneto and Magda Eisenhardt were their biological parents.
-Madeline Joyce was later retconned in 1976 as a member of the World War II super-team known as the Liberty Legion, set between the creation of the Invaders and the post-war All-Winners Squad.
-As a member of the team, she battled the Red Skull.
-Alongside the Liberty Legion and the Invaders, she fought the Nazi super-team called Super-Axis.
+Joyce died of complications stemming from childbirth with her second, stillborn child due to radiation poisoning from her first child.

 Erika Kelley

 The second Ms. America is Erika Kelley.
 Created by writers Dan Slott, Christos N. Gage, and artist Patrick Scherberger, the character debuted in Avengers: The Initiative Annual #1 (January 2008).

 Erika Kelley was a member of the Liberteens under the codename of Ms. America.
 Madeline Joyce served here as an inspiration.
 She battled Flag-Smasher when he intended to destroy the Liberty Bell.
-Erica Kelley subsequently left the team alongside her former teammates to found a new one called the Fantastix.
+Kelley subsequently left the team alongside her former teammates to found a new one called the Fantastix.
 She decided to abandon the mantle of Ms. America and took the codename of Ms. Fantastix.